ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/208_Strategy_Statistics.md

 # Strategy performance statistics

-The following system variables can be evaluated in the [objective](108_objective_parameters.md) or [evaluate](137_evaluate.md) function.
-Some become available only at the end of a simulation or a live trading session, others are updated at any bar during the test or session.
-There is also a set of [trade statistics](winloss.md) that can be evaluated during the backtest.
-The statistics variables can be used for calculating individual performance metrics and printing them to the [performance report](012_Performance_Report.md).
+The following system variables can be evaluated in the script or the [objective](108_objective_parameters.md) or [evaluate](137_evaluate.md) function.
+Some become available only at the end of a simulation or a live trading session, so they are only available to [objective](108_objective_parameters.md) or [evaluate](137_evaluate.md).
+Other variabes are updated at any bar during the test or live session, and thus can be evaluated in the script and affect the algorithm.
+There is also a set of [trade statistics](winloss.md) that can be evaluated anytime.
+The statistics variables can be used for calculating individual performance metrics, and printing them to the [performance report](012_Performance_Report.md).

 ## DrawDownMax